cpdunbar/cofkey/_posts/2013-02-04-your-filename.md

 no tellin what christina will think

-wah wants me to work too much
+wah wants me to work too damn much